CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

             "firstname": "John",
             "familyname": "Doe"
         }
-    ]
+    },
+    "mime": "....",
 }
 ```

+Inside the MIME string, or inside the "text" or "html" properties, you can
+use [personalization variables](personalization) like {$firstname} and
+{$lastname} that will be filled in by SMTPeter.

 ## Special features

-You can add special properties to the input JSON to enable or disable specific
+By adding special properties to the input JSON you can enable or disable specific
 SMTPeter features.
 You can for example enable click, open and bounce tracking,
 or you can tell SMTPeter to inlinize your CSS code.